amansinghvirk/prompt-engineering-using-chatGPT/README.md

     TRANSLATED_LANGUAGE: English
     TRANSLATED_TEXT: '"Okay, has the distance between Sourav Ganguly and Virat Kohli decreased?
       Has the Maharaj forgiven ''King Kohli''?
-After seeing the new tweet from India''s former leader, the netizens are getting a different vibe.
+After seeing the new tweet from India''s former leader, the netizens are getting a different scent.
 But why has there been a controversy surrounding Sourav''s new tweet?